-If you wish to learn more about bail bonds, how it all works, and what your options are, you can call or email us anytime!
-We have also included some frequently asked questions below if you need additional info.
+If you wish to learn more about bail bonds, how they all work, and your options, you can call or email us anytime!
+We have included some frequently asked questions below if you need additional information.

-WHAT IS THE COST FOR A BAIL BOND POSTED BY A BONDING AGENT?
+WHAT IS THE COST OF A BAIL BOND POSTED BY A BONDING AGENT?

-The bonding agent may charge up to 15% of the amount of the bond.
-For example, if your bond amount is $1,000 the bonding agent may charge you a fee (“premium”) of up to $150 plus actual filing fees charged by the jail.
+The bonding agent may charge up to 15% of the bond amount.
+For example, if your bond amount is $1,000, the bonding agent may charge you a fee (“premium”) of up to $150 plus actual filing fees the jail charges.

 HOW MUCH COLLATERAL CAN THE BONDING AGENT TAKE?

 There is no limit.
 A bonding agent may take whatever collateral is believed necessary to cover the bond.
-The bonding agent may only keep the value of the collateral necessary to pay the defaulted bond, costs and bounty hunting fees.
+The bonding agent may only keep the collateral value necessary to pay the defaulted bond, costs, and bounty hunting fees.
 The balance of the collateral must be returned.

 How does the court determine the bail amount?

-Most jurisdictions have bail guidelines which are used to determine bail.
-Judge’s have considerable leeway when determining bail and take a number of factors under consideration such as the seriousness of the offense, whether or not the defendant has ties to the area and their criminal background.
-If the judge believes there’s a chance the defendant will flee they may deny bail.
+Most jurisdictions have bail guidelines that are used to determine bail.
+Judge’s have considerable leeway when determining bail and take several factors under consideration, such as the seriousness of the offense, whether or not the defendant has ties to the area, and their criminal background.
+If the judge believes there’s a chance the defendant will flee, they may deny bail.

 Why would a judge deny bail?